MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ## Error types

-The following list of runtime errors can be exposed when you run your binaries compiled with the Address Sanitizer(-fsanitize=address):
+The following list of runtime errors can be exposed when you run your binaries compiled with the AddressSanitizer(-fsanitize=address):

 - [stack-use-after-scope](./examples-stack-use-after-scope.md)
 - [stack-buffer-overflow](./examples-stack-buffer-overflow.md)